Owners engineering support

 - Specific technical risk and opportunity analyses

 Whenever a wave or tidal device and its components are inspected - at any stage from fabrication to periodic monitoring on site or investigation of damage - the key benefit for project developers, site owners or investors is the objectivity of an independent evaluation and the information the inspection report reveals.
-GL Garrad Hassan employs highly qualified inspectors, with all the necessary expertise and experience to put clients in the picture.
+DNV GL employs highly qualified inspectors, with all the necessary expertise and experience to put clients in the picture.

 Project developers, financial institutions, investors in or purchasers of a wave or tidal technology company, turbine manufacturers – all these stakeholders have a vested interest in a technical due diligence review of a specific wave or tidal device model.